vexide/website/src/content/blog/summer-update-24.md

   </video>
 </div>

 You can install it as a cargo subcommand by running `cargo install cargo-v5`.
-This tool comes with a few fancy new features, like better error messages and the ability to configure your uploads from your Rust project's `Cargo.toml` file.
+This tool comes with a few fancy new features, like better error messages and the ability to configure uploads from your Rust project's `Cargo.toml` file.

 ```ansi
 [32mtropical@island[0m:[32m~/Documents/GitHub/vexide[0m$ cargo v5 upload